DaikoGames/sb1-sb2-sb3-xml-to-Csharp-converter/TUTORIAL.md

 Before I dive more into it i just wanted to say on what **Platform**s it is **support**ed:

-Currently it's only **Windows and Linux - no Mac OS**,
+Currently it's only **Windows and Linux - Mac OS too!**, My Programs are not signed, so you have to accept that there is a warning by your computer.
+It is not a virus, don´t worry XD!

-WHY: as its closed source and I would have to pay 99 Euros a year for an open source Project of which i will not get Money from (for developer License)

-HOWEVER - there are multiple ways to run the Project on other platforms: i do think a virtual Machine of Windows can be run on mac with Oracle VirtualBox - find it here: .

-Wine has not been tested by me, and I don´t know how to set it up so the Emulator emulates the file Explorer accordingly to the "Filer", if it can be done pls. tell me how I Need to know

 What I used for the Conversion: